 no core formula with the same name, or with

 brew install user/repo/foo to

-Once your tap installed, Homebrew will update it each time an user runs
+Once your tap is installed, Homebrew will update it each time a user runs

 brew update.
-Outdated formulae will be upgraded when an user runs
+Outdated formulae will be upgraded when a user runs

 brew upgrade, like core formulae.